 Laser wielding rangers and volunteers will have high powered telescopes, talks, activities, and more during these amazing events!
-These public events will be posted on the calendar and via social media, and typically take place monthly from May-September.
-Follow us @VallesCaldera so that you can keep up to date on the latest at your preserve.
+These public events will be posted on the calendar, typically taking place monthly from May to September.
+Follow us on social media so that you can keep up to date on the latest at your park.
 When attending an astronomy event, please come well prepared with extra layers for warmth, a camp chair if you like, bring light with a red mode, and put your smart devices into the amber/night mode.
-There is no running water on the preserve, but the information center sells bottled water, souvenirs, hot beverages, and astronomical educational items.
+There is no running water on the preserve, but the entrance station sells bottled water, souvenirs, hot beverages, and astronomical educational items.
 Lastly, please considering volunteering!
 We welcome astronomers, traffic control, greeters, and much more!
 Email us to join the volunteer team!

 Observe on Your Own: